kadammayuresh008/weChat/README.md

 # weChat
-This is a chat application built  with RectJs and Socket.io
+This is a chat application built with Socket.io